UrbsLab/STREAMLINE/README.md

 3. Navigate to this GitHub Repository: https://github.com/UrbsLab/STREAMLINE

-4. Click the green button labeled 'Code' and select 'Download ZIP'.
+4. Click the green button labeled `Code` and select `Download ZIP`.

 5. Unzip this file:
     * Navigate to the folder where this file was downloaded.
-    * Find the file named 'STREAMLINE-main.zip'.
+    * Find the file named `STREAMLINE-main.zip`.
-    * Right click on the zipped file and choose 'Extract all', then select 'Extract'.
+    * Right click on the zipped file and choose `Extract all`, then select `Extract`.
-    * Note: This will typically create an unzipped folder in your 'Downloads' folder with the name STREAMLINE-main, with another folder inside it also called STREAMLINE-main.
+    * Note: This will typically create an unzipped folder in your `Downloads` folder with the name `STREAMLINE-main`, with another folder inside it also called `STREAMLINE-main`.
 This inner folder is the one you will be copying in the next steps, so that when you open it, you immediately see all the STREAMLINE files.

-6. Ensure that you have located your extracted folder named 'STREAMLINE-main', and that when you open it, you immediately see the various STREAMLINE files and folders.
+6. Ensure that you have located your extracted folder named `STREAMLINE-main`, and that when you open it, you immediately see the various STREAMLINE files and folders.

-7. Navigate to 'My Drive' in your Google Drive.
+7. Navigate to `My Drive` in your Google Drive.
 This is the base folder in your google drive account.

-8. Copy the inner extracted folder named 'STREAMLINE-main' to 'My Drive' on your Google Drive account.
+8. Copy the inner extracted folder named `STREAMLINE-main` to `My Drive` on your Google Drive account.

-9. Open the newly copied 'STREAMLINE-main' folder on Google Drive.
+9. Open the newly copied `STREAMLINE-main` folder on Google Drive.

-10. Open the 'Colab_Output' folder and confirm there is no subfolder named 'hcc_demo'.
-If there is, right clicking on it and select 'Remove'.
+10. Open the `Colab_Output` folder and confirm there is no subfolder named `hcc_demo`.
+If there is, right clicking on it and select `Remove`.
-    * Note: STREAMLINE creates a folder here using the name set by the 'experiment_name' parameter.
+    * Note: STREAMLINE creates a folder here using the name set by the `experiment_name` parameter.
 You will need to remove this folder anytime you want to re-run the demo of STREAMLINE without changing the experiment folder name.
 This prevents users from accidentally overwriting a previous run of the pipeline unintentionally.
-As an alternative, users can simply change the name of the 'experiment_name' parameter within the Notebook.
+As an alternative, users can simply change the name of the `experiment_name` parameter within the Notebook.

-11. Navigate back to the base STREAMLINE-main folder on Google Drive.
+11. Navigate back to the base `STREAMLINE-main` folder on Google Drive.

 12. Ensure you have installed the Google Colaboratory App.
-    * Right click on 'STREAMLINE-GoogleColabNotebook.ipynb' (this is the notebook used to run the pipeline on Google Colaboratory only)
+    * Right click on `STREAMLINE-GoogleColabNotebook.ipynb` (this is the notebook used to run the pipeline on Google Colaboratory only)
-    * Choose 'Open with' and select:
+    * Choose `Open with` and select:
-        1. 'Google Colaboratory' if it's already installed, or
+        1. `Google Colaboratory` if it's already installed, or
-        2. 'Connect more apps', then search for and install 'Google Colaboratory'
+        2. `Connect more apps`, then search for and install `Google Colaboratory`
     * Note: Once Google Colaboratory has been installed you need only double click on the notebook file to open it in the future.
     * The STREAMLINE notebook will now open in Google Colaboratory as a webpage.

-13. [Optional] At the top of the notebook open the 'Runtime' menu and select 'Disconnect and delete runtime'.
+13. [Optional] At the top of the notebook open the `Runtime` menu and select `Disconnect and delete runtime`.
 This clears the memory of the previous notebook run.
 This is only necessary when the underlying base code is modified, but it may be useful to troubleshoot if modifications to the notebook do not seem to have an effect.

-14. At the top of the notebook open the 'Runtime' menu and select 'Run all'.
+14. At the top of the notebook open the `Runtime` menu and select `Run all`.
 This directs the notebook to run all code cells of the notebook, i.e. all phases of STREAMLINE.
-Here we have preconfigured STREAMLINE to automatically run on two [demonstration datasets](#demonstration-data) found in the 'DemoData' folder.
+Here we have preconfigured STREAMLINE to automatically run on two [demonstration datasets](#demonstration-data) found in the `DemoData` folder.

 15. In order to communicate with your Google Drive, Google will ask permission for the notebook to connect to it.
-    * First pop up window: Click 'Connect to Google Drive'
+    * First pop up window: Click `Connect to Google Drive`
-    * Second pop up window: Choose the Google account within which you copied the STREAMLINE-main folder from the available list.
+    * Second pop up window: Choose the Google account within which you copied the `STREAMLINE-main` folder from the available list.
-    * Third pop up window: Scroll down and select 'Allow'.
+    * Third pop up window: Scroll down and select `Allow`.

 16. Note: At this point the notebook will do the following automatically:
     1. Reserve a limited amount of free memory (RAM) and disk space on Google Cloud.